-KINE 002E Aqua Aerobics
+KINE 002E 1.0 or 1.5 Units Aqua Aerobics

 Course Advisory: SCC minimum English and Math standards.
 A comprehensive fitness program with the focus on aerobic conditioning via aquatic exercise designed to improve muscular strength, endurance and cardiovascular fitness.
 Exercises conducted in the water will utilize the resistance of water and equipment to develop strength and conditioning.
 Formerly PE 002E.
 One-half hour lecture, one and one-half hours or two and one-half hours activity.